Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

 <!-- TODO #03:
-      - write about method isConnected()
+      - write about method isConnected() DONE
  -->
 ### Connecting to a Bluetooth Low Energy Device